limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 666/tcp closed doom    reset ttl 64
 ```

-Let's start with the web service first.
+`nmap` finds three open ports — `21/tcp`, `22/tcp`, and `80/tcp`.
+I don't know what `666/tcp` is for — gateway to Hell?
+Good thing it's closed then.
+Among the three open ports, `80/tcp`, commonly known as web service, is the easiest to explore because the protocol (`http`) is well-documented and is in plain text.
+Let's start with it first.

 ### Directory/File Enumeration

-Let's enumerate the common directories and files with `gobuster`.
+Let's identify the common directories and files with `gobuster` and `common.txt` from [SecLists](https://github.com/danielmiessler/SecLists).

 ```
 Gobuster v1.1 OJ Reeves (@TheColonial)